Felteng/f1-town-square/README.md

 - **Calendar page**
     - Features a list of event cards for each event planned for the current season.

-    - The familiar boders wrap the cards and the cards feature the relevant dates, event name, location, and an image of the circuit layout.
+    - The familiar borders wrap the cards and the cards feature the relevant dates, event name, location, and an image of the circuit layout.
         - The end date of events is calculated and not set by the site admin as some regulations set within the sport ensure that the event will end 2 days after it starts.
 If that ever changes a manual end date will be added.

     - Each card when clicked leads to a logical URL which displays a page with extended details for that event.

-    - When a card is hovered it will grow sligtly and the border will turn red to indicate which event is being viewed.
+    - When a card is hovered it will grow slightly and the border will turn red to indicate which event is being viewed.

     - If an event that does not exist is attempted to be viewed a detailed 404 page will let the user know there is no event at that url.
 For example /event/25/ in this 24 event season calendar.
         <details>